VizzEx vs. Link Whisper: Asking the Right Question First

 VizzEx asks: “How does my entire body of content connect, and where are the semantic gaps making me invisible to AI?”

 One tool optimizes the task of adding links.
 The other shows you whether your content architecture actually demonstrates topical coherence—the connected expertise that AI systems are looking for.
+If you’re evaluating VizzEx against other content intelligence platforms, the VizzEx vs MarketMuse comparison shows how this same distinction plays out across a different class of tools.

 This is why the comparison isn’t really about features.
 It’s about which era of content optimization you’re solving for.
+If you haven’t fully mapped out the SEO and GEO convergence implications for your content strategy, that’s the right place to start.

 SEO-era thinking: More links, better anchor text, no orphan pages, good crawlability.